cdglove/fsopts/README.md

 $ touch /tmp/dump-all-things
 ```

 When `Description::update` is called, it will detect the presense of the file, set the bool to true, and delete the file.
+The next call to update will set the bool back to false.

 In scenarios where we want to use the existing variable, we can modify the code as follows: